Kthomas09/Python-Challenge/README.md

 ## Background

-In this homework assignment, I'll be using the concepts I've learned to complete the **two** Python Challenges, PyBank and PyPoll.
+In this assignment, I'll be using the concepts I've learned to complete the **two** Python Challenges, PyBank and PyPoll.

 Both of these challenges encompasses a real-world situation where my newfound Python scripting skills can come in handy.